krodewijk/EESTech-Delft/Social Media/Introduction.md

 # Introduction
-> The media is really, the word, one of the greatest of all terms I've come up with, is 'fake,'.
-I guess other people have used it perhaps over the years but I've never noticed it.
+> "The media is really, the word, one of the greatest of all terms I've come up with, is 'fake,'." ...
+"I guess other people have used it perhaps over the years but I've never noticed it.
 And it's a shame.
 And they really hurt the country.
-Because they take away the spirit of the country.
+Because they take away the spirit of the country." - Donald Trump (2017)
-Donald Trump

 Setting aside the claim of Donald Trump inventing the term Fake News, the subject is becoming very relevant today.
 A research has found that 49% of social media users spots fake news at least once a day.
 The rise of Fake News is a fact.
 However, the statistics are hard to find since social media networks contain an enormous amount of data.
 This is a perfect example of a Big Data problem.